Bira/octopus-carnival/_posts/2025-09-17-guns-of-wolfenstein-03.md

 If using standard GURPS skills, you need Guns (Pistol) to fire in semi-auto mode, and Guns (SMG) to fire bursts.
 If using the optional skills from Pyramid
-#3/65, you need Guns (Pistol), with the Burst-Fire technique for full-auto mode.
+#3/65, you need Guns (Pistol), with the Burst-Fire technique for firing bursts.

 | TL | Weapon      | Damage  | Acc | Range    | Weight      | RoF | Shots   | ST | Bulk | Rcl |
 |:--:|:-----------:|:-------:|:---:|:--------:|:-----------:|:---:|:-------:|:--:|:----:|:----|